James St. Clair Morton: Army of the Cumberland and Pioneer Brigade service

 As the front line continued to withdraw, they appeared from the woods directly in front of Morton and then slowly took refuge behind his lines.
 The Confederates, still in pursuit, began to appear from the woods, allowing Stokes' battery to open fire with canister.
 Morton rode to the front of his troops and said, "Men, you haven't much ammunition, but give them what you have and then wade in on `em with the bayonets!"
 With that, the lines were ordered to stand and open fire, putting gaps into the oncoming Confederate lines.
 The lines wavered and then began to withdraw.
 Upon seeing the success, Rosecrans order the brigade to charge forward and occupy the fields just outside the woods.
 The Confederates rallied three times and pressed forward again, but each time, were forced back.

 The following day brought the New Year, with only minor skirmishing.
 The Pioneer Brigade was ordered to the rear and allowed to rest.

 On January 2, Confederate General John C. Breckinridge attacked the Union left center and was successful in capturing a number of guns.
 As the Pioneer Brigade moved towards the action, the Confederates had already begun retreating, and Morton had his brigade participate in their pursuit.

 The Confederates withdrew from the city on the 4th, leaving the Union victorious.
 Morton would report 12 killed and 23 wounded.
 In addition, Stokes' battery had 3 killed and 10 wounded.

 After the battle, Morton supervised the construction of Fortress Rosecrans, doing so until June 1863.
-Covering 200 acres, these earthworks would become the largest fort built during the Civil War.
+Four thousand men were assigned to clear land and build embattlements.
+Covering 225 acres, these earthworks were the largest fort built during the Civil War.

-Tullahoma Campaign and Chickamauga

 While Morton and the Pioneer Brigade did not have a large role in the Tullahoma Campaign, their record would be marred by some incidents that occurred, including drunkenness among the ranks.
 He would also be reprimanded for delaying General Alexander McCook's XX Corps, which got stuck behind the Pioneer Brigade.
 McCook would personally take this to Rosecrans, who would scold Morton in front of other officers while at his headquarters.

 Despite this, Morton was promoted to major in the Regular Army on July 3, 1863.

 During the Battle of Chickamauga, the Pioneer Brigade fell into the wrong place again, this time in front of retreating Union troops.
 Morton had been ordered to survey the front by Rosecrans, and after getting separated from the General, found himself among General McCook's troops, which were to the right of General James Longstreet's breakthrough of the Union lines.
 Morton and the Pioneer Brigade soon got caught up in the retreat, despite having just been pulled up.

 This embarrassment to the army brought about a number of demotions and transfers.
 Morton, who had been slightly wounded while standing near Rosecrans during the battle, was not immediately relieved of his command.
 However, on October 10, he was relieved and General William Farrar Smith took his place.